This version is still in development and is not considered stable yet. For the latest stable version, please use StreamX Guides 1.0.0!

 1. Visit AEM author - Sites admin page - We.Retail United States

-2. Select page /content/we-retail/us and from the top menu, click on Manage Publication
+2. Select page /content/we-retail/us and from the top menu, click on Manage Publication.

-3. On the next screen (Options) leave the defaults and proceed with Next
+3. On the next screen (Options):

-1. Action : Publish
+• Action : Publish.

-2. Scheduling : Now
+• Scheduling : Now.

-5. Click on the Include Children item and deselect every checkbox, then confirm your changes by clicking on Add
+• Click the Include Children item and deselect every checkbox.

-6. Finally, click on Publish
+6. Finally, click Publish

-7. Wait for AEM author to complete the publication
+7. Wait for AEM author to complete the publication process.

 In the background, AEM sends the published content to the StreamX Service Mesh, which feeds data to the search service.